MedhaParhy/Persona-Driven-LLM-Interaction-in-Stock-Market-Simulations/README.md

 simulated stock market with the option of buying and selling shares from the top tech stocks in the Nasdaq, and the goal is to make profit.

-## Installation
+## Installation + Specification of Dependencies
 For installation you will need to have a version of LLaMa3.2 installed locally.
 The authors have used Ollama to install.
 To run the program, first git clone the repository.
 Then enter into the folder you wish to run.
-Install any requirements (os, random, textwrap, requests, json).
-Add in your API keys to stock_trading.py and news.py.
+Install the requirements.txt file using pip install.
+Add in your API keys (get from Polygon.io and MarketAux) to stock_trading.py and news.py.
 Run main.py.

+## Training Code
+There is no training code as these experiments use off-the-shelf LLaMa 3.2 3B.

+## Evaluation Code
+To run any of the given experiments, navigate to the directory of the experiment to be run, run main.py, enter a username for the current run, and the experiment will begin to run.